kachurun/monaco-esm/README.md

 ## TypeScript Support

-You don't need to install `monaco-editor` separately.
+Both `monaco-esm` and `monaco-editor` provide full TypeScript support.
 All types and APIs are re-exported:

 ```ts
 import type { monaco, editor } from 'monaco-esm';